top of page

 Unlocking the True Potential of GRC: Embracing an Integrative Approach

-In recent years, Governance, Risk, and Compliance (GRC) frameworks have become essential tools for integrating diverse capabilities and facilitating decision-making and alignment between the board and the CEO and increasingly between the CEO and operations.
+In recent years, Governance, Risk, and Compliance (GRC) frameworks have become essential tools for integrating diverse capabilities and facilitating decision-making and alignment between the board and the CEO and to some degree between the CEO and operations.

-While GRC has undoubtedly been helpful, it may still lack what is necessary to drive organizational alignment and performance.
-The challenge lies in applying GRC effectively amidst a culture, management systems and structures, and organizational dynamics that already exist.
+While GRC is helpful, mostly in IT, it still lacks what is necessary to drive organizational alignment and performance across enterprise functions.
+The challenge lies in applying GRC effectively in the midst of existing cultures, management systems and structures, and organizational dynamics.

 Unlocking the True Potential of GRC: Embracing an Integrative Approach